IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 Several other tools are needed.
 There are different options to install these tools.

->In the **java developer labs** 2 and 3 you need to your local docker installation and therefor you will be guided later to create an additional local terminal session.
+>In the **Java developer labs** 2 and 3 you need a local docker installation and therefore you will be guided later to create an additional local terminal session.

-> The following tool options are only relevant from lab 4, when we going to use the OpenShift **oc** CLI to deploy the microservice to OpenShift.
+> The following tool options are only relevant from lab 4 on when we are going to use the OpenShift **oc** and the **ibmcloud** CLI to deploy the microservice to OpenShift.

 ---